pbrucla/linux-scavenger-hunt/.clue-templates/clue04.md

     ls -lahS

-The best way to find out about options is the manpage.
+The best way to find out about options is the manpage or google.

 #### Moving On ####